mstksg/inCode/copy/entries/machines-3.md

 (Again, instances are in the source file, but not here in the post directly)

-Which has effects *and* short-circuiting.
+Here is a same of a big conglomerate type where we throw in a bunch of things.

 The benefit?
 Well, we could work and compose "normal" `Auto`s, selecting for features that we only need to work with.
 And then, when we need to, we can just "convert it up" to our "lowest common denominator" type.

-This is a common theme we've seen, isn't it?
-Pick a common type that can absorb *everything*...and then work on transformations from your limited types to that common type.
-When you want to work with limited power, simply work with the limited power types.
-But when you want to combine multiple things together, all you need to do is convert into your lowest common denominator/common type!
+This is the common theme, the "functor design pattern".
+Pick your common unifying type, and just pop everything into it.
+You can compose, etc. with the semantics of the other type when convenient, and then have all the parts work togetherin the end.

+This pattern is awesome, if only we didn't have so many types to convert in between manually.

-We can actually get rid of the need for separate types altogether by playing a neat trick: we can replace the "normal constructors" like `ACons`, `AConsM`, and `AConsOn`, with *smart constructors* `aCons`, `aConsM`, `aConsOn`, that work *exactly the same way*:
+Well, we're in luck.
+There's actually a great trick, that makes *all of this* even more streamlined: we can replace the "normal constructors" like `ACons`, `AConsM`, and `AConsOn`, with *smart constructors* `aCons`, `aConsM`, `aConsOn`, that work *exactly the same way*:

 ~~~haskell
 !!!machines/AutoX.hs "aCons ::" "aConsM ::" "aConsOn ::" machines